S-hadowHeart/CyberSec-Portfolio/README.md

 ---

 ## 🏆 Certifications
-- Cisco Networking Essentials (NetAcad) (In Progress)
-- Infosys Springboard – Burp Suite Practitioner (In Progress)
+- Infosys Springboard – Burp Suite Practitioner
 - [More to be added...]

 ---